-94% of users need only 50 milliseconds to make a snap judgment about a business’s legitimacy based on its website.
-Humans inherently react to good design because they are drawn to beautiful things.
+94% of users need only 50 milliseconds to make a snap judgment about a business’s legitimacy based on its web design.
+Humans inherently react to good design because they are drawn to visually appealing things.
 Color, shape, size, layout, and usability are necessary to create beauty and harmony, or another way of describing it: a consistent visual language.

-Whether large-scale or small, on-page animations produce a visually stimulating experience, bringing a level of excitement and engagement to the user.
+Whether large-scale or small, on-page animations enhance user experience, bringing a level of excitement to website visitors.
 Engaged users are more likely to click, view and buy things.
 Generally speaking, web designers have relied on animations in hero sections and page transitions; however, new web design trends indicate a shift to accommodate large-scale animations.

-Embedding YouTube videos are slowly becoming a thing of the past.
-One well-thought-out, high-quality video is more effective than a dozen embedded links.
+Embedding YouTube videos is slowly becoming a thing of the past.
+One well-thought-out, high-quality video part of a website’s hero section is more effective than a dozen embedded links.
 The parallax capabilities of web designs promote cinematic videos that draw viewers into the action by creating an immersive experience that’s eye-catching but not intrusive.

-Full-screen videos look superb on big screens and do an impressive job at dynamically sharing your organization’s story quickly and clearly.
+Full-screen videos add depth and look superb on big screens.
+They do an impressive job at dynamically sharing your organization’s story quickly and clearly.
 Although video production does err on the pricey side, it’s more powerful than text.
 This year, video is predicted to make up more than 82% of all consumer internet traffic.

 Personalized content is effective for eCommerce websites to decrease abandoned carts and maintain conversion rates.
 Customers are more engaged with ads tailored to their interests.
 Relevant and personal messages that cater to their pain points should be delivered across the entire customer journey, particularly through web design, as most consumers purchase via websites.

-It seems minimalism design trends refuse to quit.
-Less than a visual style and more a design principle, minimalism is based around using only essential flat design elements like basic geometric shapes, clean text, limited color palettes, straight lines, and empty space to create harmonized and function design.
+It seems minimal design refuses to quit the web design world.
+Less than a visual style and more a design principle, minimalism is based around using only essential flat design elements like basic geometric shapes, clean text, limited color palettes, straight lines, and white space to create harmonized and functional design.

-In 2020, there’s a shift towards Neo-brutalist design trends, which builds upon the starkness of minimalism.
+In 2024, there has been a shift toward Neo-brutalist design trends, which builds upon the starkness of minimalism.
 Brutalist-style websites favor bare-bones unstyled HTML, plain backgrounds, asymmetrical layouts, default computer fonts, and non-photoshopped images.
 This web design trend marries the rawness of Brutalism with minimalist restraint, offering arresting graphic design, frequently adopted by creative businesses.

 Considered the opposite of minimalism, this no-holds-barred approach involves the embrace of excess, bold typography, loud color combinations, and contrasting patterns and motifs, adding distinct visual flair to web design.
-When done correctly and refined, it can easily generate visual interest and draw visitors in.
+When done correctly and refined, it can easily generate visual interest and capture a user’s attention quickly.

-Underpinned by using organic or fluid shapes, organic design trends for 2022 draws on nature for inspiration.
-It is influenced by an increased focus on sustainability and environmentalism, featuring warm, earthy colors, natural shapes, and raw organic textures.
-Organic design trends for 2002 bode well for beauty, home decor brands, boutique hotels, and spas that want to instill a sense of calm into their online presence.
+Underpinned by organic or fluid shapes, organic design trends for 2024 draw on nature for inspiration.
+It is influenced by an increased focus on sustainability and environmentalism, featuring warm, earthy colors, natural shapes and a more organic texture.
+Organic web designs bode well for beauty, home decor brands, boutique hotels, and spas that want to instill a sense of calm into their online presence.

 Organic shapes and patterns—anything that isn’t constrained or straight and unbending—have fluidity and flow.
 Think of clouds, waves, and undulating hills.
 These liquid shapes can be background patterns or used to isolate different sections, offering a softer, more organic feel to a website.
-These curved shapes provide a great opportunity to make websites feel more approachable.
+Curved shapes, for instance, make a web page feel more approachable.

-For 2022 web design trends, you can expect an increase in “DIY” looking graphics to create relatable interfaces that bridge the gap between on and offline.
-Vector art may include scribbles, doodles, messy cutouts, and analog textures like crayons and paint, imbuing the design with a sense of personality through imperfect, handmade artwork.
+For 2024 web design trends, you can expect an increase in “DIY” looking graphics to create relatable interfaces that bridge the gap between on and offline.
+Vector art may include scribbles, doodles, messy cutouts, and analog textures like crayons and paint made on illustration software.
+It imbues web design with a sense of personality through imperfect, handmade artwork.

-The 2020s were once considered the future of design.
-Now, we’re moving away from polished minimalism and embracing nostalgia for website inspiration, specifically the 90s.
-Serif fonts, visible table layouts, and rich and muted colors offset by visible grids give websites a subtle, retro touch that pairs well with other retro trends.
+The 2020s were once considered the future of web design.
+Now, we’re moving away from polished minimalism and embracing nostalgia for website inspiration, specifically from the 90s.
+Serif fonts, visible table layouts and rich and muted colors offset by visible grids give websites a subtle, retro touch that pairs well with other retro trends.

 Gradient designs, prominent in the 1990s, are also making a comeback.
 These color transitions gradually blend from one color to another, adding depth.
 From image overlays to subtle textures on user interface elements, this duotone design trend was popularized by Spotify when it placed gradient photos in its campaigns and microsites.